-Starting with founders Bob Rice and Jim Peet, our senior team is built of professionals with decades of experience as advisors, bankers, lawyers, and compliance professionals.
+Our senior team is built of professionals with decades of experience as advisors, bankers, lawyers, and compliance managers.

 Tom Mahoney has over 25 years of experience in the alternative investments industry and has raised over $ 7 billion for hedge funds, private equity funds and corporate private equity financings since 1985.

 In addition to leading several global hedge fund and private equity investment banking teams at major Wall Street firms, most recently Mr. Mahoney served as Managing Director with Compass Advisers Group, LLC and earlier served as Chief Operating Officer, Chief Risk Officer and Head of Alternative Investments with Gabelli & Partners, a subsidiary of Gabelli Asset Management.
 At Gabelli, Mr. Mahoney was instrumental in the launch of several new hedge funds with global institutional investors (proprietary single and multi-strategy funds, separate accounts and offshore fund of funds) as well as a doubling of alternative assets under management to over $1 billion.